callistajosette/callistajosette.github.io/project-crease.md

 \end{align*}
 $$

-We derive a closed form solution to the recurrence relation.
+We derive an exact solution to the recurrence relation.

 ### Ex.
 2 Another Recurrence
 Consider the recurrence relation given by $T(1) = 1$, $T(n) = 2T(\frac{n}{2}) + n^{2}$